|

 shuffled.
 At this point, one round of play has been

+completed.
 The players at the opposite end of the

 board, where the Weights are now resting, clear the board